ASTR 312 Study Guide

 • How did visible light telescopes advance during this time?

-• Why are today’s largest ground based telescopes of the reflector type?
+• Why are today’s largest ground based telescopes reflectors and not refractors?

 • What are CCD’s?
 How did they revolutionize astronomy?

-• Despite its modest size, the Hubble Space Telescope was a leap forward – why?
+• Despite its modest size the Hubble Space Telescope was a huge leap – why?

 • What is adaptive optics?
 Discuss the overall idea and how it is accomplished.